-NOTE: The House/Coach Battery Disconnect switch must be ON while listening to the dash radio, as the audio relay is powered by house batteries.
+NOTE:The House/Coach Battery Disconnect switch must be ON while listening to the dash radio, as the audio relay is powered by house batteries.
 If the House/Coach Battery Disconnect switch is OFF, the speakers will not emit sound.

-Radio Power Switch (Located on lower dash area)
+Radio Power Switch (Located on dash)